PabloCastellano/pyGuifiAPI/README.md

 pyGuifiAPI is a Python interface for the Guifi.net API

-It is part of the Guifi.net Studio project developed by Pablo Castellano during Google Summer of Code 2012.
+It was part of the Guifi.net Studio project developed by Pablo Castellano during Google Summer of Code 2012.

 You can find Guifi.net Studio at: